mahikkaaa/Applied-Data-Science-SmartBridge/README.md

 # Applied-Data-Science-SmartBridge Externship
 This repository serves as a collection of all the ADS (Applied Data Science) assignments completed during the SmartBridge Externship program.
-Each assignment is stored in a separate folder and includes the necessary code, data, and documentation.
+Each assignment is stored as a separate file and includes the necessary code, data, and documentation.

 ## Accessing Assignments